Student: Iran

 In Iran 12-year school is categorized in two stages: Elementary school and High school.
 It takes six years for a student to graduate from elementary school and six years for high school.
 High school study is divided into two part: junior and senior high school.
-In senior high school, student can choose between the following six fields: Mathematics and physics, Science, Humanities, Islamic science, Vocational, or Work and knowledge.
+In senior high school, students can choose between the following six fields: Mathematics and physics, Science, Humanities, Islamic science, Vocational, or Work and Knowledge.
 After graduating from high school, students acquire a diploma.
 Having a diploma, a student can participate in the Iranian University Entrance Exam or Konkoor in different fields of Mathematics, Science, Humanities, languages, and art.
 The university entrance exam is conducted every year by National Organization of Education Assessment, an organization under the supervision of the Ministry of Science, Research and Technology which is in charge of universities in Iran.
 Members of the Baháʼí Faith, a much-persecuted minority, are officially forbidden to attend university, in order to prevent members of the faith becoming doctors, lawyers or other professionals; however, Muslim, Christian, Jewish, and Zoroastrian people are allowed entry to universities.

 Oceania

 Australia

 In Australia, Pre-school is optional for three and four year olds.
 At age five, children begin compulsory education at Primary School, known as Kindergarten in New South Wales, Preparatory School (prep) in Victoria, and Reception in South Australia, students then continue to year one through six (ages 6 to 12).
-Before 2014, primary school continued on to year seven in Western Australia, South Australia and Queensland.
-However, the state governments agreed that by 2014, all primary schooling will complete at year six.
+Before 2022, primary school education was to Year 7 in South Australia, and prior to 2015 was to Year 7 in Queensland and Western Australia.

 Students attend High School in year seven through twelve (ages 13 – 18).
-After year twelve, students may attend tertiary education at university or vocational training at TAFE (Technical and Further Education).
+After year twelve, students may attend tertiary education at university or vocational training at Technical and Further Education (TAFE).

 New Zealand

 In New Zealand, after kindergarten or pre-school, which is attended from ages three to five, children begin primary school, 'Year One', at five years of age.
-Years One to Six are Primary School, where children commonly attend local schools in the area for that specific year group.
-Then Year Seven and Year Eight are Intermediate, and from Year Nine until Year Thirteen, a student would attend a secondary school or a college.
+Years One to Eight are Primary School, where children commonly attend local schools in the area for that specific year group.
+In the majority of cases, Year Seven and Eight take place in an 'intermediate' school.
+From Year Nine until Year Thirteen, students attend a secondary school or a college.

 Europe

-Europe uses the traditional, first form, second form, third form, fourth form, fifth form and six form grade system which is up to age eleven.